-• Fracture Prediction

-- Spinal trabecular BMD as measured by QCT has at least the same ability to predict vertebral fractures as AP spinal BMD measured by central DXA in postmenopausal women.
-There is lack of sufficient evidence to support this position for men. - There is lack of sufficient evidence to recommend spine QCT for hip fracture prediction in either women or men. - o pQCT of the forearm at the ultra-distal radius predicts hip, but not spine, fragility fractures in postmenopausal women.
-There is lack of sufficient evidence to support this position for men.
+- Fracture Prediction - Spinal trabecular BMD as measured by QCT has at least the same ability to predict vertebral fractures as AP spinal BMD measured by central DXA in postmenopausal women.
+There is lack of sufficient evidence to support this position for men. - There is lack of sufficient evidence to recommend spine QCT for hip fracture prediction in either women or men. - Total femur trabecular BMD measured by QCT predicts hip fractures as well as hip BMD measured by DXA in postmenopausal women and older men. - pQCT of the forearm at the ultra-distal radius predicts hip, but not spine, fragility fractures in postmenopausal women.
+There is lack of sufficient evidence to support this position for men. - Therapeutic Decisions - Central DXA measurements at the spine and femur are the preferred method for making therapeutic decisions and should be used if possible.
+Where QCT and DXA are both available and provide comparable information, DXA is preferred to limit radiation exposure. - However, if central DXA cannot be done, pharmacologic treatment can be initiated if the fracture probability, as assessed by QCT of the spine or pQCT of the radius using device specific thresholds, and in conjunction with clinical risk factors, is sufficiently high.

-• Therapeutic Decisions

-Central DXA measurements at the spine and femur are the preferred method for making therapeutic decisions and should be used if possible.
-However, if central DXA cannot be done, pharmacologic treatment can be initiated if the fracture probability, as assessed by QCT of the spine or pQCT of the radius using device specific thresholds, and in conjunction with clinical risk factors, is sufficiently high.